jonrau1/ElectricEye/README.md

 3. Select **Run task**, in the next screen select the hyperlink in the **Task** column and select the **Logs** tab to view the result of the logs. **Note** logs coming to this screen may be delayed, and you may have several auditors report failures due to the lack of in-scope resources.

 ### Running locally
+1. Navigate to the IAM console and click on **Policies** under **Access management**.
+Select **Create policy** and under the JSON tab, copy and paste the contents [Instance Profile IAM Policy](policies/Instance_Profile_IAM_Policy.json).
+Click **Review policy**, create a name, and then click **Create policy**.

-1. Have python 3 and pip installed and setup virtualenv
+2. Have python 3 and pip installed and setup virtualenv
 ```bash
 pip install virtualenv --user
 virtualenv .venv
 ```

-2. This will create a virtualenv directory called .venv which needs to be activated
+3. This will create a virtualenv directory called .venv which needs to be activated
 ```bash
 #For macOS and Linux
 . venv/bin/activate